Philadelphia VA Medical Center (PVAMC) Opioid Treatment Program

 Philadelphia VA Medical Center (PVAMC) Opioid Treatment Program - Substance Abuse Treatment in Philadelphia, PA

 Philadelphia Va Medical Center pvamc Opioid Treatment Program is an addiction treatment center located at 3900 Woodland Avenue in the 19104 zip code in Philadelphia, PA.
-Philadelphia Va Medical Center pvamc Opioid Treatment Program provides the following rehab services: in-patient drug rehab for adult men, residential drug rehab for adult women and drug rehab for vets.
-Some of the additional services that Philadelphia Va Medical Center pvamc Opioid Treatment Program offers consist of help with transportation, domestic violence services and housing services.
-Philadelphia Va Medical Center pvamc Opioid Treatment Program also provides cocaine detoxification, in-patient methamphetamines detoxification and inpatient alcohol detox.
-Ancillary services provided by Philadelphia Va Medical Center pvamc Opioid Treatment Program include health education services, individual counseling and HIV and AIDS support.
+Philadelphia Va Medical Center pvamc Opioid Treatment Program provides the following rehab services: co-occurring addiction and mental health treatment, drug rehab for veterans and in-patient drug rehab for adult males.
+Some of the additional services that Philadelphia Va Medical Center pvamc Opioid Treatment Program offers consist of group meetings, transportation assistance and domestic violence services.
+Philadelphia Va Medical Center pvamc Opioid Treatment Program also provides inpatient alcohol detoxification, cocaine detox and inpatient opioid detoxification.
+Ancillary services provided by Philadelphia Va Medical Center pvamc Opioid Treatment Program include counseling for couples, health education services and substance use education.

 Call (866) 770-0811 for 24/7 help with treatment.